 Thanks, folks!
 Integration and administration with Shopplus: check!
 Online payment with Ogone: check!
 Shipping of packages by Bpost: check!
 Ready to go!
 At the start-up, there are also a lot of practical things a client needs to do.
 Putting together collections and looks, writing attractive texts, making movies and packshots, thinking about new campaigns, uploading of products in the system …

 The eventual result stands or falls with this input of the client.
 10 x 0 stays zero 🙂 The Close-Up team consists of four people who all have their own specific talents and complement each other well.
 Jan Schepens had programmed apparently in a distant past, Katja shook the texts easily from her sleeve, Koen adjusted creatively when needed and Babs kept on seeing the bigger picture.

 We can conclude that we formed a good team together: everybody had their own tasks and approach and that worked very well as you can see in the result!

 Normally we choose to do a soft live for new webshops.
-In that way we can still fix childhood diseases and little bugs and use the first feedback of the visitors to adjust some things here and there.
+In that way, we can still fix childhood diseases and little bugs and use the first feedback of the visitors to adjust some things here and there.
 This was impossible with Close-up.
-Going live means immediate buzz in the media and immediately questions and phone calls of customers.
+Going live means immediate buzz in the media and immediate questions and phone calls of customers.

 The webshop went live at 11:00 PM and at 1:30 AM the first order was a fact.
 On day 1 the webshop had to digest more than 15,000 curious visitors: only between 12 and 1 PM we got a load of 5,000 visitors … (Thanks to Combell for the solid server!).

-Finally, the timing of the project was 3 months … summarized, with a lot of good choices, a lot of feeling for pragmatism and a client who knows what he wants, you can built a successful webshop within an acceptable time.
-More of that please!
+Finally, the timing of the project was 3 months … summarized, with a lot of good choices, a lot of feeling for pragmatism and a client who knows what he wants, you can build a successful webshop within an acceptable time.
+More of that, please!